Althorix50/LocuSense_repo/README.md

     - **Power Source cluster** for USB, Li-Ion, LiSOCl₂
   - Text-based UART protocol between STM32 and ESP32-C6 (DATA / STATUS / COMM / QR …)

-Only one of these modules is populated and connected to the RF connector; firmware detects the configured communication mode and drives either **LoRaWAN** or **Matter**.
+Only one of these modules is populated and connected to the RF connector; firmware detects the configured communication mode and drives either **LoRaWAN** or **Matter** with no code changes on your side.

 ### Local UI – e-ink display